digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

    SELECT * FROM prune_to_offset(get_offset(interval '30 days'));

-Optimizing PQS
+Optimize PQS
-**************
+************

-This section briefly discusses optimizing a database as an introduction.
+This section briefly discusses optimizing a database.
 The topic is broad, and there are many resources available.
 Refer to the `PostgreSQL documentation <https://www.postgresql.org/docs/>`__ for more information.

 Indexing
 ========

-indexes are an important tool to make queries with (JSON) expressions perform well.
+Indexes are an important tool to make queries with (JSON) expressions perform well.
 Here is one example of an index:

 .. code-block:: none